someparty/someparty/source/articles/2023-10-23-the-game-we-never-win.html.markdown

 >"Here Hot Garbage can be seen playing completely real instruments in their day-to-day attire.
 Seen in the video is: a live performance, a swing set, and a candid perspective of the daily grind.
 The video, with a budget of under $50 (mostly spent on fake blood), was shot on a cheap plastic toy camera and uses homemade props and movements from the camera and lights, resulting in a frantic, lo-fi presentation that is playful yet intense."

-The band again recorded with [Holy Fuck](https://www.holyfuckmusic.com/)'s Graham Walsh at Palace Sound (surely an increasingly hot ticket given the producer's role on Debby Friday's Polaris-lauded *Good Luck*).
+The band again recorded with [Holy Fuck](https://www.holyfuckmusic.com/)'s Graham Walsh at Palace Sound (bound to become an increasingly hot ticket given the producer's role on Debby Friday's Polaris-lauded *Good Luck*).
 Hot Garbage features bassist/vocalist Juliana Carlevaris, guitarist/vocalist Alex Carlevaris, keyboardist/vocalist Dylan Gamble, and drummer Mark Henein.
 James Plotkin mastered the new material.

 *Previous Dream* follows up on the band's 2021 LP *RIDE*.